Sukuti

 Sukuti (Nepali: सुकुटी) is a dried meat product of Nepalese origin, also consumed in the Himalayan regions of India and Tibet.
 It is usually made from buffalo, lamb, or goat meat.
-It is a staple dish of the Limbu and Gurung people.
-It is known as Sakhekya in the Limbu language.
+It is a staple dish of the Limbu people, and is known as Sakhekya in the Limbu language.
 It was used as a source of protein and also to add variety to the diet during the winter seasons in the mountain areas.
 Today the food is generally available among mountain communities, and thus can be consumed and sold year-round.
 Sukuti is one of Nepal's many meat products; and can be consumed in many ways.

 History

 During ritual animal sacrifice at Hindu temples, in the presence of his kin, the priest offers a buffalo before the shrine of the gods.
 The sacrificial buffalo is smeared with vermillion powder (abir) The blood sacrifice is given to the gods, and the head is raised in the sanctuary.
 The village will then process the buffalo, and as meat is a luxury in remote regions, no part of the animal will go to waste.
 Some meat is sent to be cooked for dinner that day, and the rest will be dried and processed later into dried strips.
 In Nepal, people did not always indulge in the meat before a well-off urban life with restaurants and stores.
 In the difficult winters, this lean dried meat came to the rescue during the supply of food.